HR-Baltar/CM-Project-PYTHON-PROTOTYPE/README.md

   one new level/room,
   one new enemy type (green virus), and a redesign of first phase of the boss.
+  If you want to experience the previous version of the boss level then run CM_Boss.py.
 Enjoy :)